 - For Christians, they represent the resurrection of Jesus Christ.

 - To ancient Romans, the color green and emeralds represented Venus, the goddess of beauty and love.

 - Representing good luck for the Irish and Chinese.

 - Ancient Egyptians believed them to represent fertility and rebirth.

 - Mayans called emerald “quetzalitzli”, for the quetzal bird’s green wings.
-Quetzacoatl is their god of rebirth, regeneration, sky, earth.
+Quetzacoatl was a god of many things, including their god of rebirth, regeneration, sky and earth.

 - In 1st century Teotihuacan emeralds symbolized Quetzacoatl, their god of vegetation and fertility.
 Also, connected to the planet Venus.